Emoji-nary/emojinary-privacy/privacy-policy.md

 ---

-© 2026 Derek Harmon.
+© 2026.
 All rights reserved.